MicrosoftDocs/Viva/Viva/engage/setup.md

 ### Install Viva Engage in Teams

-The Microsoft Teams admin can choose to deploy and pin the app for all users or for particular departments through a [Teams app setup policy](/microsoftteams/teams-app-setup-policies).
-Doing so allows users to easily set up Viva Engage in Teams using the following steps:
+The Microsoft Teams admin can deploy and pin the app for all users or for particular departments through a [Teams app setup policy](/microsoftteams/teams-app-setup-policies).
+By pinning the app, users can easily set up Viva Engage in Teams using the following steps:

 1. Open Teams on the web or in a desktop client.

-2. From the left side of Teams, select Apps.
+2. From the left side of Teams, select **Apps**.

 3. Search for Viva Engage.

-4. Select the Viva Engage app, and then select Add.
-This adds the app to all your Teams clients, including mobile.
+4. Select the Viva Engage app, and then select **Add**.
+The app is added to all your Teams clients, including mobile.

 ## Install or access Viva Engage from other surfaces